acbsp/bonafide.guru/en/contents.rst

 "Shiksha-guru":*

 Sivarama Swami writes: "One of deviations related to *diksha* is known as *ritvik* system.
-Being ignorant about *Vaishnava traditions* devotees prone to fall into error and consider that Prabhupada continues to give the spiritual initiation not even being personally present.
-The importance which is given to fictitious *diksha* system, promotes the increase of the *ritvik* philosophy followers, where devotees do not understand, neither what is *shiksha* nor that through it the relationship with Srila Prabhupada is established.
+Being ignorant about *Vaiṣṇava traditions* devotees prone to fall into error and consider that Prabhupada continues to give the spiritual initiation not even being personally present.
+The importance which is given to fictitious *diksha* system, promotes the increase of the *ritvik* philosophy followers, where devotees do not understand, neither what is *shiksha* nor that through it the relationship with |SP| is established.
 Disappointed senior devotees, whose management was degraded to “advice” of smaller importance at the best and who have no illusion about the results of *diksha*, existing in ISKCON, become an easy mark and then after a